 There are so many ways to grow food.
 Each expert you consult will have different ideas, different dos and don’ts.
-There’s different ideologies: organic, synthetic, biodynamic, permaculture, no-dig, companion planting, moon calendars, and so much more.
+There’s different ideologies: organic, synthetic, biodynamic, permaculture, no-dig, companion planting, square foot gardening, moon calendars, and so much more.
 It can get confusing when you first pick up a spade to grow something.
 Everyone seems to say something different.

 As a result, I’ve learned to experiment with ideas I hear about.
 I might not follow them exactly, rather I meld them with other things I’ve learned and have decided to be true.
 Sometimes I get stuck into them right away.
 Sometimes I file their existence into the back of my mind to come back to later.